Skip to main content

 Saturday – Endurance Cardio Training

-It’s time to give your heart and lungs a great workout with some steady-state cardio.
+Incorporating endurance cardio into your daily workout routine helps build stamina and improves cardiovascular health, so it’s time to give your heart and lungs a great workout with some steady-state cardio.
 Aim to perform some form of cardio for around 60 minutes.
 If you’re brand new to exercising, that could mean going for an extra-long walk.
 Other exercisers may want to hit the trails for a long run or jog.
 You may want to sign up for an hour-long dance fitness class.
 Try to keep your pace moderate but also challenging.
 Walk or rest when needed but try to rest less over time.

 Pro Tip: You should always have water with you at the gym, but it’s doubly important when you plan on a long cardio workout.
 It’s also a good idea to take some electrolytes before or during an extended cardio workout.